The Beacon’s Shine the Light group, Rutherford, NJ (7/17/25)

 When future generations ask how we responded in this crucial moment, they will see that we chose to be instruments of peace, vessels of light, and builders of a compassionate nation, neighbor by neighbor, neighborhood by neighborhood.

-🪧 Every Thursday, make a sign that boldly expresses your concern, invite your friends, and take to the streets to stand up for the democracy you want to see.
+🪧 Every Thursday, make a sign that boldly expresses your concern, invite your friends, and gather at a public spot for 30 minutes to stand up for the democracy you want to see.
 Learn more about Shine the Light »

-📚 The Beacon offers online classes, taught by scholars and faith leaders, open to all – students contribute as they are able.
-Learn how history, philosophy and multi-faith traditions relate and prepare us to protest in peaceful resistance today.
-We gain comfort and confidence to act.
-Learn more about Lessons for Our Time »
+📚 The Beacon’s online classes, taught by scholars and faith leaders, are open to all – each student contributes as they are able.
+We gain comfort and confidence to act, learning from history, philosophy and multi-faith traditions.
+See Lessons for Our Time »

 Joy & The Arts for Resilience.
 We welcome composers, performers, poets, artists, dancers to join The Beacon and remind us to share joy and friendship.
 In the face of the daily attack on humanity, we must fuel our spirits.